 FFSs (Fee-for-Service Plans) usually don’t have networks.
 That means you can see any doctor you choose, but you may have to pay more and fill out extra paperwork.

 We contract with more than 2,700 primary care providers and more than 14,700 medical specialists.

-If you already have health coverage through another program, like Medicare, Tribal Health, or Foster Care, you can get extra coverage just for mental health and substance use services through our Behavioral Health Services Only (BHSO) plan.
+If you already have health coverage through another program, like Medicare, Tribal Health, or Foster Care, you can get additional coverage just for mental health and substance use disorder services through our Behavioral Health Services Only (BHSO) plan.
 You won’t have copays for services that are covered or approved from in-network providers.